 Pastoral care

 Pastoral care is very important in the life of a United Reformed Church member.
 Showing our love and care for each other and our neighbour is part of our service to God.
-We have a Pastoral Care Coordinator who works with Church members and adherents so the church can care for one another and keep everyone in regular contact with one another.
+We care for one another and keep everyone in regular contact with one another.

 What is Prayer ?